ovflowd/dotfiles/README.md

 - This script will overwrite existing Bash Profile, ZSH and Oh-My-ZSH environments.
 - **DO NOT** run the script as **sudo/sudoer** the script will ask for privileges when it needs to.
 - The script can be fully executed in an unattended fashion depending of the environment (Docker/CodeSpace/CI pipelines)
+- This script enables `git rebase` strategy by default when doing pulls
+- This script enables commitizen and commitlint by default when doing commits via hook

+### Custom Bash Aliases

+- `bu` - updates brew formulas and casks (if its macOS)
+- `up` - goes one directory backwards
+- `cl` - clear the console output
+- `g` - git command alias
+- `commit` - alias to `git cz`

 #### Note for VS/GitHub CodeSpace Users